aliroemhildt/intention-timer/README.md

 [GitHub test site](https://aliroemhildt.github.io/intention-timer/)

-This app can also be accessed by:
+This app can also be accessed through the following steps:

 - Fork the project to your own Github account
 - Clone the repository to your local machine